Special Update: Coronavirus (Covid-19)

-Welcome to NYC.
 Planning a trip to the five boroughs can be part of the fun, but there’s also a lot of ground to cover.
-Click the categories on the left-side navigation to find information about subjects that require in-depth looks, such as transportation and accessibility.
-Below, you'll find quick overviews on other essential things, like the City's layout, the local time zone and various visitor passes.
+Click the categories on the left-side/top navigation to find information about subjects that require in-depth looks, such as transportation and accessibility.
+Below you’ll find quick overviews on other essential things, like the City’s layout, the local time zone and various visitor passes.

-New York City is on eastern standard time (Greenwich mean time minus four hours during daylight saving time, from March into early November, and minus five hours the rest of the year).
+New York City is on Eastern Standard Time (Greenwich mean time minus four hours during daylight saving time, from about mid-March into early November, and minus five hours the rest of the year).

 International Visitors and Arrivals from Abroad

-If you're visiting New York City from outside the United States, you may need a visa to enter the country.
-For details, visit the US State Department's visa information website.
+Visitors to New York City from outside the United States may need a visa to enter the country.
+For details, visit the US Department of State’s website.

 Trusted Traveler Programs